-Due to the high number of requests for traffic speeds and pedestrian safety, the City of Dallas is establishing a Neighborhood Traffic Management Program (NTMP) to provide a clear structure for addressing traffic calming concerns.
-The program is a joint effort between the residents and the City to improve traffic safety in the City of Dallas neighborhoods.
-The NTMP will engage applicants to determine the appropriate method of traffic management.
+The City of Dallas established a Neighborhood Traffic Management Program (NTMP) to provide a clear structure for addressing traffic calming concerns.
+The program is a joint effort between the residents and the City to improve safety in Dallas neighborhoods by selecting the appropriate method of traffic management.